luau-lang/luau/docs/_pages/library.md

 function assert<T>(value: T, message: string?): T
 ```

-`assert` checks if the value is truthful; if it's not (which means it's `false` or `nil`), it raises an error.
+`assert` checks if the value is truthy; if it's not (which means it's `false` or `nil`), it raises an error.
 The error message can be customized with an optional parameter.
 Upon success the function returns the `condition` argument.

 ```